 I remember having to ask for permission to hang out with friends.
 I was hassled about what I chose to wear.
 I hardly used social media, because liking a post from a friend seemed to cause an argument.
-I wouldn’t even think about talking to a guy – because I was told that was disrespectful.
+I wouldn’t even think about talking to another guy – because I was told that was disrespectful.
 I once re-negotiated my worth for what I thought was love.
 Thankfully I didn’t stay there.

-Now, I’m the older sister to thousands of Kiwi women.
+Now, I am the older sister to thousands of Kiwi women.

 The older sister I needed when I was younger.
 A voice that says slow down, to not rush into a relationship.
 To build a healthy relationship with yourself first.
 Every woman has a purpose to serve, so why the hell would we let someone get in our way?

 My passion lies in seeing women step up and own who they are with confidence, conviction and grace.
 Which is why I’m not afraid to share my story.
 When I was younger my whanau would use the expression 'history repeating itself' as a way to describe a woman in an abusive relationship.
 I started Prepair NZ to change the cycle, to create a history that is worth repeating itself.

 I speak for the women before me who were silenced.

 There’s a long line of silenced women behind me in my ancestry.
 Before I speak in front of an audience, I visualise bringing all those women out on stage to stand beside me.
 I speak for them.
 That’s why I can be composed - I’m carrying the weight of my tupuna, speaking for the voices of the silenced and being brave for those who didn’t get the same opportunity to stand against abuse.

 When I speak, I know that fifty years from now, another sister will not have to dry her tears wondering where in history she lost her voice.
 And that, is the very reason Prepair exists.